sawcce/asciifuck/readme.md

 Any other character is ignored
 ```

-Run `cargo install --path .` to install the cli globally on your computer under the name of `asciifuck`.
+Clone the repository, cd into it, then run `cargo install --path .` to install the cli globally on your computer under the name of `asciifuck`.

 Then, run `asciifuck help` to get to know how to use the tool.